Layer Adaptive Node Selection in Bayesian Neural Networks: Statistical Guarantees and Implementation Details: Conclusion and Discussion

 Deep learning has been harnessed by big industrial corporations in recent years to improve their products.
 However, as deep learning models are pushed into smaller and smaller embedded devices, such as smart cameras recognizing visitors at your front door, designing resource efficient neural networks for real-time, on-device inference is of practical importance.
 Our work addresses this computational bottleneck by compressing neural networks by inducing structured sparsity during training.
 The estimation of posterior allows us to quantify uncertainties around the parameter estimates which can be vital in medical diagnostics.

 In this paper, we have proposed sparse deep Bayesian neural networks using spike-and-slab priors for optimal node recovery.
-Our method incorporates layer-wise prior inclusion probabilities and recovers underlying sparse model effectively.
+Our method incorporates layer-wise prior inclusion probabilities and recovers underlying structurally sparse model effectively.
 Our theoretical developments highlight the conditions required for the posterior consistency of the variational posterior to hold.
 With layer-wise characterisation of prior inclusion probabilities we show that the proposed sparse BNN approximations can achieve predictive performance comparable to dense networks.
 Our results relax the constraints of equal number of nodes and uniform bounds on weights thereby achieving optimal node recovery on more generic neural network structure.
 The closeness of a true function to the topology induced by layer-wise node distribution depends on the degree of smoothness of the true underlying function.
-In this work, this has not been well studied and forms a promising direction for future work.
+In this work, this has not been studied in depth and forms a promising direction for future work.

-Note, in contrast to previous works, this work assumes a spike-and-slab prior on the entire vector of incoming weights and bias onto a node.
-The demonstration of its efficacy opens the avenue for exploration of sophisticated group sparsity priors for node selection.
+Note, in contrast to previous works, our work assumes a spike-and-slab prior on the entire vector of incoming weights and bias onto a node. \SJ{We underscore the fact that node selection has complementary behavior with edge selection approaches as established by our empirical experiments.
+Node selection offers significant computational speedup whereas edge selection achieves significant model compression at test-time.
+The demonstration of the efficacy of our node selection approach opens the avenue for exploration of sophisticated group sparsity priors for node selection.
 Our detailed experiments show the subnetwork selection ability of our method which underscores the notion that deep neural networks can be heavily pruned without losing predictive performance.
-Additional illustration involving Fashion-MNIST dataset with convolutional neural network indicates the possible generalization of our approach from mere multi layer perceptron to complex deep learning models.
-Although our method performs model reduction while maintaining predictive power, some further improvements may be obtained by choosing the number of layers in a data-driven fashion and can be a part of future work.
+The experiment with convolution neural network (Lenet-Caffe) highlights the generalizability of our approach from mere multi layer perceptron to complex deep learning models.} Although our method performs model reduction while maintaining predictive power, some further improvements may be obtained by choosing the number of layers in a data-driven fashion and can be a part of future work.